 The presence of the special non-peroxide activity can be detected only by an array of scientific testing directly relating to the phenol standard.
 The rating has a one-to-one relationship to the phenol standard.

 This means that a UMF rating of 20+ is equivalent in strength to a 20 percent solution of phenol.
-The ideal UMF rating varies depending on your purpose, but laboratory studies have shown that Manuka honey with a non-peroxide activity level of UMF 12 to UMF 15 is effective against a wide range of very resistant bacteria.
+The ideal UMF rating varies depending on your purpose, but laboratory studies have shown that Manuka honey with a non-peroxide activity level of UMF 12 to UMF 15 is effective against a wide range of bacteria.